6. Sumerian Temple Figures

 Looking at this little lady we can see that she is made from a solid form and the artist scraped gypsum away from a central core to create her arms and drapery.

 If you look carefully you can see that there is some blue in her eye.

-This chap seems to have lost his hair and beard but has kept is feet and the ground to stand on.
-The sheep wool skirt would have kept him warm in the winter.
+This chap seems to have lost his hair and beard, but has kept his feet and the ground to stand on.
+The sheep’s wool skirt would have kept him warm in the winter.

 Not only are the blue eyes very noticeable but his clothes look like the clothes on the figures we saw on the Royal Standard of Ur.
 Sheep skin with all the wool comes to mind.
 That upward gaze makes me wonder what he sees.